OscarCombe/Projets-Oscar/README.md

 --------------------------------------------------------------

-- Financial Project with Python : Complete creation and study from scratch of 3 differents financials style index.
+- Financial Index Builder (Pyhton) : Complete creation and study from scratch of 3 differents financials style index.
 Also an interactive interface usable with Streamlit.
 This project got the best grade of my Applied Python for Finance Class during my first semester of Master degree (19/20).

 - Econometrics Research : In this replication file, we reproduce the findings of an article studying the reduction of racial bias through digital technologies in NYPD reporting, using R. We also apply alternative econometric methods to compare and contrast our results with those of the original study.
 I realized this project while I was working with the researcher Grazia Cecere at Les Mines Telecom.